luxonis/depthai-python/docs/source/components/nodes/stereo_depth.rst

 Max Stereo Disparity Depth Resolution
 #####################################

-The maximum resolution for the depthai depth map is 1280x800 (1MP), with either a 92-pixel (default) or 192-pixel disparity search (when Extended Disparity is enabled) and either a full-pixel (default) or sub-pixel matching with precision of 32 sub-pixel steps (when Sub-Pixel Disparity is enabled), resulting in a maximum theoretical depth precision of 192 (extended disparity search mode) * 32 (sub-pixel disparity search enabled) of 6,144.
-Note however that sub-pixel and extended disparity, as of this writing, are not supported simultaneously (but will be Q2 2021), so the maximum depth precision is 3,072 depth steps.
+The resolution for the depthai depth map is 1280x800 (1MP), with either a 96-pixel (default) or 191-pixel disparity search (when Extended Disparity is enabled) and either a full-pixel (default) or sub-pixel matching with precision of 32 sub-pixel steps (when Sub-Pixel Disparity is enabled), resulting in a maximum theoretical depth precision of 191 (extended disparity search mode) * 32 (sub-pixel disparity search enabled) of 6,112.
+However sub-pixel and extended disparity are not yet supported simultaneously, but should be available in the near future (`Pull Request <https://github.com/luxonis/depthai-python/pull/347>`__), so the maximum depth precision is currently 3,072 depth steps.
 More information on the disparity depth modes are below:

 #.
-Default (96-pixel disparity search): 1280x800 or 640x400, 96 depth steps
+Default (96-pixel disparity search): 96 depth steps
 #.
-Extended Disparity (192-pixel disparity search): 1280x800 or 640x400, 192 depth steps
+Extended Disparity (191-pixel disparity search): 191 depth steps
 #.
-Subpixel Disparity (32 sub-pixel steps): 1280x800 or 640x400, 96 depth steps * 32 subpixel depth steps = 3,072 depth steps.
+Subpixel Disparity (32 sub-pixel steps): 96 depth steps * 32 subpixel depth steps = 3,072 depth steps.
 #.
-LR-Check Disparity: 1280x800, with disparity run in both directions for allowing recentering of the depth.
+LR-Check Disparity: with disparity run in both directions for allowing recentering of the depth.

 See :ref:`this <Currently configurable blocks>` table for more information about stereo modes.